History of the Dallas Cowboys: 2009: 50th season and first season in AT&T stadium

 The 2009 season marked the 50th season of play for the Cowboys.
 In May of that year, the new Cowboys Stadium was completed in Arlington, Texas.
 It was widely criticized for its appearance, cost (over $1 billion) and high energy use.
 The first game played in the team's new home was a preseason match with the Tennessee Titans on August 21, and the first regular season one was a three-point loss to the Giants on September 20.
 By Week 9, the Cowboys stood at 6–2 after defeating their archrival Eagles in Philadelphia.
-Then followed a loss to the Packers, and victories over Washington and Oakland, the latter being on Thanksgiving.
+Then followed a loss to the Packers, and victories over Washington and Oakland, the latter being on Thanksgiving Day.
 The team then fell to the Giants a second time, and lost at home to the Chargers.

 By this point, the Cowboys' playoff chances were doubtful, and the old talk of the "December curse" reappeared.
-The next game was an upset of the 13-0 New Orleans Saints, followed by a shutout of Washington.
+The next game was an upset of the 13–0 New Orleans Saints, followed by a shutout of Washington.
 Combined with Giants defeats, the Cowboys now found themselves guaranteed a wild card spot at the minimum.
 On January 3, they hosted the Eagles, who had won their last five games.
 Philadelphia's offense completely folded, and the team suffered a 24–0 shutout, making this the first time in franchise history that Dallas blanked two consecutive opponents.
 This gave them the division title and the #3 NFC seed, but also gave their opponent a wild card, which meant that they had to play in Dallas again the following week.
 The rematch saw the Eagles score 17 points, but their defense, which had been considered one of the NFL's best a few weeks earlier, again performed poorly and the Cowboys put up 34 points, to beat them for the third time in one season.
 Having won their first playoff game since 1996, the Cowboys traveled to the Hubert H. Humphrey Metrodome to face Brett Favre and the Vikings.
 Their season quickly ended after Minnesota scored four touchdowns and limited them to a single field goal.
 Linebacker Keith Brooking criticized the last touchdown pass of the game, arguing that it served no purpose other than to run up the score in a game the Vikings already had won.